-Even for providers that participate in patient safety organizations, the Kentucky Supreme Court's decision may skew the reports that are made.
+Even for organizations that take the risk and participate in patient safety organizations, the Florida Supreme Court's decision may skew the reports that are made.
 Individual doctors may underreport or decline to report their errors and near-errors altogether, lest some later judge-ordered disclosure ruin the integrity of their professional reputations.
 See Toward A Safer Health System, supra, at 470 (noting these concerns); Just What The Doctor Ordered?, supra, at 534 (same).
 That fear is more than speculative; all authorities on error-reporting systems emphasize that they must be "nonpunitive" to achieve their goals.
 S. Rep. 108-196, at 4.
 In other words, patient safety organizations can "measurably improve patient safety," but only if "providers can report safely without concerns of litigation and embarrassment."
 Make Way, supra, at 760.
-The Kentucky Supreme Court's decision undermines these core principles.
+Florida Supreme Court's decision undermines these core principles.